org-not-included/simple_analytics_pipeline/README.md

 ### Read a csv file (data)
 *Pre req: Use python3 sqlite to initialize a local db connection*

 Use pandas (io) to convert the csv into a python object (dictionary).
-The reason to convert it into a dict is because you can then use pandas to initialize a database with a name of your choice that expects the data to be in a dictionary.
+The reason to convert it into a dict is because you can then use pandas to load a DataFrame into the database `your_database_name`.

 ### Frameworks used within the code base:
 *Pre req: Have a connection to your database*